slevithan/oniguruma-parser/README.md

 This library currently only supports unenclosed backreferences up to three digits (`\999`).
 Oniguruma supports `\1000` and higher when as many capturing groups are defined to the left, but then, no regex with more than 999 captures works due to an apparent Oniguruma bug (it will fail to match anything, with no error).
 Tested in Oniguruma 6.9.8.
 </details>

-Additional cases where this library throws errors for edge case features that are buggy in Oniguruma will be documented here soon.
+Additional cases where this library throws for edge cases that are buggy in Oniguruma will be documented here soon.

 ## About